 If we want to have a bright future for all of the young Nebraskans, we need to develop a much more diverse economy in the state, and the College of Engineering should play a critical role in that.Lance C. Pérez Dean, College of Engineering

 On this inaugural episode of the Complete Engineering Podcast, we get to know Dean Lance C. Pérez and learn more about the future growth and projects going on at the University of Nebraska College of Engineering.

 The Complete Engineer Competencies

 Intro: Welcome to The Complete Engineering Podcast, brought to you by The College of Engineering.
-We are Nebraska, where we build complete engineers, with the technical and non-technical skills to do big things.
+We are Nebraska, where we develop complete engineers, with the technical and non-technical skills to do big things.
 Visit us at Engineering.unl.edu.

 Matt Honke: Welcome to the inaugural episode of The Complete Engineering Podcast, I am Matt Honke.